 It is essentially a deep crater in the earth, and has been described as a natural amphitheatre.
 The crater (bowl) is filled with all sorts of trees and an abundance of wildlife.

-When I started researching about Devil’s Punch Bowl in Surrey, I just knew there would be some story about how it was created by the devil 😉 We do love a good devil legend.
+When I started researching about Devil’s Punch Bowl in Surrey, I just knew there would be some story about how it was created by the devil.
+We do love a good devil story.
 In this instance there are a few devil theories.
 I’m going to give you the gist of them:

 - The Devil was irritated by all the churches being built in Sussex, so he decided to flood it all by digging a channel through the South Downs.
 During his mission, he got disturbed by a cock crowing and leapt into Surrey.
 Where he landed created this massive crater, now known to us as the Devil’s Punch Bowl.